MS. Ganchimeg (Gana) Wingard

-Gana Wingard holds master’s degrees in both environmental science and wildlife ecology, and has studied argali and domestic livestock feeding relationships at Ikh Nart.
-Gana's a Mongolian national with experience leading ecotours, and a resident of Denver, Colorado.
+Gana Wingard holds master’s degrees, one from Charles University in Prague in environmental science and her second in wildlife ecology from the University of Montana, where she studied argali and domestic livestock feeding relationships at Ikh Nart.
+Originally a Mongolian national with experience leading ecotours in Mongolia.

 Both Mongolia's human past and its native species need more systematic study if we are to truly understand them.
 As Wingard and coauthors wrote in a recent paper on argali sheep: "Estimating the density or abundance of mountain ungulates is difficult and rarely conducted in a statistically valid manner.
 The rough terrain they inhabit, their group-living habits, their relatively low density, and the difficulty of marking individuals all contribute to making rigorous estimates of abundance logistically difficult.
 Raw (uncalibrated) counts are usually reported, and although their drawbacks are often acknowledged, biases are rarely quantified."